kushtrimh/zana/CONTRIBUTING.md

 }
 ```

-Tests should have an HTML file that represents a section of the bookstore websites where the data is added, so tests can be
+Tests should have an HTML file that represents a section of the bookstore website where the data is added, so once run, the results
-as close as possible to the actual bookstore website.
+can be as close as possible to the actual bookstore website.

 Please check the implementation of `Dukagjini Bookstore` as an example.

 ## How to handle breaking changes

-Considering that the extension updates could take time until they're reviewed and approved, breaking changes should be handled
+Considering that the extension updates could take time until they're reviewed and approved by browser addon stores, breaking changes should be handled
-in a manner that do not break other bookstores.
-If breaking API changes are made into the `services`, then a new _lambda_ should be
+in a manner that do not break other bookstore implementations.
+If breaking changes are made into the `services`, then a new _lambda_ should be
-created that contains the new changes, or the current _lambda_ should be changed to handle requests differently based on a version.
+created that contains the new changes, while keeping the old one still active until everything is migrated,
+or the current _lambda_ should be updated to handle requests differently based on a _version_ sent from the `extension` requests.

 No final decision is yet made on how breaking changes will be handled.
 A step-by-step guide will be provided _soon_.